Yic-vo-Tni/vkCelShadingRenderEngine/README.md

 - **Optimization && AI**

+### Newly Added Plan (2025.11.9)

+Currently planning to optimize the **RenderGraph** into a truly **parallel architecture**,
+while expanding the **NodeGraph** visualization to support more diverse and dynamic nodes.

+For now, other planned features will be temporarily **paused**,
+as the focus shifts entirely toward building this next-generation RenderGraph system.

+**Future directions include:**
+- Allowing **dynamic creation and deletion** of RenderTargets (RTs) directly within the NodeGraph.
+- Supporting **interactive drag-and-drop reconnection** between any RT nodes.
+- Extracting RenderGraph data into a **custom scripting layer** that can automatically generate GLSL code and descriptor set relationships.
+- Enabling **runtime modification** of the entire render pipeline through this script system.
+- Exploring **AI-based optimization**, where an AI module analyzes the execution time of each RT pass and automatically adjusts the render order for optimal performance.

+> In essence, the next stage aims to evolve from a pseudo-sequential RenderGraph
+> into a fully data-driven, script-controllable, and AI-optimized rendering workflow.

 ### Current Project Status （2025.9.6）

 > Each item is marked with one of the following statuses: